yaal-coop/scim2-models/README.md

 Pydantic models for SCIM2 schemas defined in [RFC7643](https://datatracker.ietf.org/doc/html/rfc7643.html) and [RFC7644](https://datatracker.ietf.org/doc/html/rfc7644.html).

 This library provides utilities to parse and produce SCIM2 payloads, and handle them with native Python objects.
-It can be use as a basis to build SCIM2 servers and clients.
+It aims to be used as a basis to build SCIM2 servers and clients.

 ## Installation